Articles on: Annotations

 How to link to audio, video, websites, and pages

-With Scriptation, it's easy to create a link to another page within your script, as well as any outside content like a website, cloud file, audio clip, or reference video.
+You can create a link in your script to another page, or to outside content such as a website, cloud file, audio clip, or reference video.

-NOTE: Hyperlinks currently do not transfer from draft to draft.
-Look for this functionality to be added in a future update.
+⚠️ NOTE: Hyperlinks currently do not transfer from draft to draft.
+Look for this in a future update.

-NOTE: If the text already has an annotation associated with it, you need to tap and hold to bring up the menu that includes the ability to Create Link.
-A quick tap will open the pop-up menu to edit annotations already in place.
+⚠️ NOTE: If the text already has an annotation on it, tap / click and hold to bring up the menu that includes Create Link.
+A quick tap/click opens the pop-up to edit annotations already in place.

-TIP: If you're not able to select text, the PDF file has been Flattened.
+⚠️ IMPORTANT: If you can't select text, the PDF has been flattened.

-NOTE: Given the technical specifications of the PDF file format, it's not possible to add a video into the PDF itself - only hyperlink to it.
+📝 NOTE: You can't embed a video into the PDF itself — only hyperlink to it.

 How to add audio clips to your script